A tutor that reads the room.

 For kids who already love maths — past papers with elegant solutions.

 3(x + 4)The brief: 18 minutes before piano.
-Pi opens with what Rina already knows, asks her to show working, and only confirms once she’s done the move herself.
+Pi opens with what Shanna already knows, asks her to show working, and only confirms once she’s done the move herself.

 This is a real transcript from a Year 8 trial session, replayed at reading speed.